 “Territory” means the geographic area specified under the heading “Territory” in Schedule A.

-“User Guide” means the online user guide for the Services, as updated from time to time by IBC’s system administrator.

-“Users” means individuals who are authorized by Customers to use the Services, for whom subscriptions to the Services have been ordered, and who have been supplied user identifications and passwords by IBC (or by ADILAS at IBC’s request or by automated User Profile functionality (upcoming functionality under development)).
+“Users” means individuals who are authorized by Customers to use the Services, for whom subscriptions to the Services have been ordered, and who have been supplied user identifications and passwords by IBC (or by ADILAS at IBC’s request, or by automated User Profile functionality (upcoming functionality under development).
 Users may include but are not limited to Customer’s employees, consultants, contractors and agents, and third parties with which Customers transact business.

 SERVICES